 What to Do When You Can’t Pay All of Your Bills This MonthPublished on September 10, 2021 by CreditFresh

-If you think you may not being able to pay all of your bills this month, you’re certainly not alone.
+If you think you may not be able to pay all of your bills this month, you’re certainly not alone.
 At the same time, late payments do not need to be a problem that grow into an ongoing, recurring issue for you, rolling over month-to-month.

 The important thing is you take corrective action, come up with a plan, and establish a financial safety net right now.
 This way, you may be able to avoid late payments rather than scrambling on the internet searching for things like “how long do late payments stay on your credit report,” or “how to get rid of late payments on credit report.”

 When you find yourself in a financial bind that has you shouting, “I can’t pay my bills!” or “I need financial help immediately!”, here are some steps you can follow that may help you get out of it and prevent a similar situation from happening again.

 1. Determine the Specific Consequences of Missing Each Bill

 We’re sure you’ve already done some version of this in your head, but it helps to put it down on paper.
 So, how do you figure out the consequences of late payments and what do you do with this information?

 Start by Reviewing Your Bills

 Start with the services that are essential to living your life and take note of how much you owe for each bill.
 This could include the basics such as heat, electricity or gas.
 It may also include things such as your childcare expenses or your transit pass to get to work.

 Review the Repercussions of a Late Payment